alexbondrea/unihack/README.md

 **Primăria Digital** is addressed to natural persons, citizens of a European Economic Area (EEA) state, in accordance with the provisions of Romanian Law 544/2001 on access to information of public interest.

 ## Algorithmics
+**Primăria Digital** is a C++, console based application that uses well defined functions for each operation presented to the end user.

+The 1st tier functions are used to display relevant information for each specific operation.
+The actual information is read by the application via a text file, easily editable by each administrator.
+The 2nd tier functions are used to process user input, find relevant terms - keywords for each specific operation and allow the user to execute multiple operations in a single instance run.

 ## Spatial and temporal efficiency